tarunsachdeva/blog/_posts/2018-09-12-leadership-practice-individual-domain.markdown

 The first domain of responsibility is that of **Individuals**.

-* The responsibility scope is about managing the journey of being an employee - bringing an individual onboard, setting them up to succeed, providing direction and guidance, and managing their departure from an organization.
+* The responsibility scope is large, but using the framework of "the employee journey" is a good encapsulation.
+Managing the employee journey can help you articulate where there are missing links in management capabilities - whether that is bringing an individual onboard, setting them up to succeed, providing direction and guidance, or managing their departure from an organization.

-* The individual domain is one of the most expansive domains, and it covers the following practices throughout the employee journey:
+* Going through the employee journey, the following is list of some of those practices:

 	* Sourcing and Interviewing
 	* Hiring and Onboarding
 	* Creating paths for growth, development and training